beapdk/PelletierDeKoninck-B-QLSC612/README.md

 You can follow the ```myanalysis.ipynb```run by jupyter notebook for full analysis rundown.
 This file can be found in the PelletierDeKoninck-B-QLSC612/script/ folder of this repos.
 Setting path : For data file, the file ```brainsize.csv``` can be found in the folder PelletierDeKoninck-B-QLSC612/data/ of this repo.

+### Outputs expected

+* Descriptive statistic table of all variables (with the addition of two random seed variables 'partY' and 'partY2'
+* Multiple regression model (model_partY) results summary output for predicting partY by factors FSIQ, VIQ and PIQ
+* Plots of regression for each factors related to partY
+* Plots of residuals for the three independant variables FSIQ, VIQ and PIQ (factors)
+* Multiple regression model (model_partY2) result summary output for predicting partY2 by factors FSIQ, VIQ and PIQ